 – Contact the Consulate or Embassy of France of your country.
 If You live in another country.

 Our school’s cancellation policy is 2-week notice.
 If a written request is received in time, we refund the tuition fee by bank transfer or check.
 The registration fee, accommodation handling fee and the certificate fee are NOT refundable.
-Refund handling fee 50 EUR is charged.
+Refund handling fee 85 EUR will be applied and all bank commissions incurred will be at the charge the student.

 Yes.
 We have several host families where your family can stay together.
 Please contact us for your accommodation in Paris.